SpudGunMan/meshing-around/README.md

 - **Message Chunking**: Automatically chunk messages over 160 characters to ensure higher delivery success across hops.

 ## Getting Started
-This project is developed on Linux (specifically a Raspberry Pi) but should work on any platform where the [Meshtastic protobuf API](https://meshtastic.org/docs/software/python/cli/) modules are supported, and with any compatible [Meshtastic](https://meshtastic.org/docs/getting-started/) hardware. pico or low powered devices see [femtofox](https://github.com/noon92/femtofox) project for embedding.
+This project is developed on Linux (specifically a Raspberry Pi) but should work on any platform where the [Meshtastic protobuf API](https://meshtastic.org/docs/software/python/cli/) modules are supported, and with any compatible [Meshtastic](https://meshtastic.org/docs/getting-started/) hardware.
+For pico or low-powered devices, see the [femtofox](https://github.com/noon92/femtofox) project for embedding. 🥔 Please use responsibly and follow local rulings for such equipment.

 ### Installation